Process Back To Top

 How the Fund Assesses Grant Proposals

-The Governance Committee of the Fund considers Exploratory and Implementation requests from organizations that contribute to a stronger, more vibrant five county region by focusing on the development, culture, health, environment, education, and stability of local communities and their residents.
+The Governance Committee and Investors of the Fund consider Exploratory and Implementation requests from organizations that contribute to a stronger, more vibrant five county region by focusing on the development, culture, health, environment, education, and stability of local communities and their residents.

-The following general criteria will be used to assess applications for Exploratory and Implementation grants:
+The following general criteria are used to assess applications for Exploratory and Implementation grants:

 - The degree to which the Fund can play a catalytic role in the process;